klamike/graday/README.md

 5) Navigate to Contents->MacOs and drag [graday.1h.sh](https://github.com/klamike/graday/releases) into the folder.
 6) Click techtime.app or BitBarDistro.app

+Note: If you choose to download [techtime.app.zip](https://github.com/klamike/techtime/releases), techtime will also be loaded alongside graday.

 ## to do:

  - ~~add menu bar display~~